 In previous TBM, computations on a discrete triangle mesh produced significant mesh noise in cortical measure.
-In order to increase the signal-to-noise ratio (SNR) and the sensitivity of statistical analysis for cortical measure, cortical surface based data smoothing such diffusion smoothing was necessary [1] [8] [13] [33] [46].
-The drawback of the diffusion smoothing is the complexity of setting up a finite element method (FEM) and making the numerical scheme stable [8] [13].
+In order to increase the signal-to-noise ratio (SNR) and the sensitivity of statistical analysis for cortical measure, cortical surface based data smoothing such diffusion smoothing was necessary [1], [8], [13], [33], [46].
+The drawback of the diffusion smoothing is the complexity of setting up a finite element method (FEM) and making the numerical scheme stable [8], [13].
 Since the weighted-SPHARM is mathematically equivalent to the diffusion smoothing [9] while it uses the exact analytical basis, it offers a more accurate numerical approximation over the diffusion smoothing without additional computation.
-Further, because the full width at the half maximum (FWHM) of the smoothing kernel can be exactly computed in the weighted-SPHARM while it is only an asymptotic approximation in the diffusion smoothing [11], the random field theory based statistical analysis can be used.
+Further, because the full-width at half-maximum (FWHM) of the smoothing kernel can be exactly computed in the weighted-SPHARM while it is only an asymptotic approximation in the diffusion smoothing [11], the random-field-theory-based statistical analysis can be used.
 This provides a more coherent and unified cortical surface analysis framework.

 Once we compute the local area elements from the weighted-SPHARM, it is necessary to compare them across subjects via surface registration.
-Most previous surface registration methods are formulated as an optimization problem by minimizing an objective function that measures the global fit of two surfaces while maximizing the smoothness of the deformation in such a way that the gyral patterns are matched smoothly [11] [16] [18] [21] [38] [47].
+Most previous surface registration methods are formulated as an optimization problem by minimizing an objective function that measures the global fit of two surfaces while maximizing the smoothness of the deformation in such a way that the gyral patterns are matched smoothly [11], [16], [18], [21], [38], [47].
 These type of surface registration techniques are computationally expensive.
 In the weighted-SPHARM representation, the surface registration is straightforward and does not require any sort of optimizations explicitly.
 Corresponding surface positions are established by matching spherical harmonics [9].
 This technique has an advantage of bypassing the computationally expensive optimization problem since the correspondence across subjects are built into the weighted-SPHARM representation itself.

-Figure 1: Using the deformable surface algorithm that establish a mapping from a unit sphere to a cortical surface, we parameterize the cortical surface with the polar angle $\theta$ and the azimuthal angle $\varphi$ .
+Fig. 1.
+Using the deformable surface algorithm that establish a mapping from a unit sphere to a cortical surface, we parameterize the cortical surface with the polar angle θ and the azimuthal angle φ .